Understanding the postpartum girdle benefits is important for new moms when deciding whether or not to use one in their postpartum recovery.

 You can take advantage of the same hormone that loosened your connective tissues to allow your bones and ligaments to return to their original state.

-It is best to start using your postpartum girdle during the first 6 months postpartum while relaxin is still in your system.
-Although I did find my Bengkung Belly Bind did help with my waist definition as late as 9 months postpartum.
+It is best to start using your postpartum girdle during the first six months postpartum while relaxin is still in your system.
+Although I did find my Bengkung Belly Bind did help with my waist definition as late as nine months postpartum.

 Diastasis recti (or ab separation) is very common in pregnancy.
-As many as 50% of post-pregnancy women experience some degree of abdominal separation.
+As many as 60% of post-pregnancy women have diastasis recti a year after delivery.

 Although wearing a postpartum belly band can’t cure diastasis recti, it can help to draw the abdominal walls closer together and minimize the appearance of your belly.

-If you want to cure your diastasis recti completely, you will need to do specific exercises for your core muscles and pelvic floor.
+If you want to cure your diastasis recti completely, you must do specific exercises for your core muscles and pelvic floor.

 Pro Tip: Find out how I completely heal my DR in 12 weeks with the Every Mother program.